FurlanLucas/Data-acquisition-with-DAS240-and-EA-9200U/README.md

 ![Alt text](https://github.com/FurlanLucas/Data-acquisition-with-DAS240-and-EA-9200U/blob/main/fig/mainVIp_markedS.png)

-If the program has connected successfully with all machines, the three green leds will be turned on.
+If the program has connected successfully with all machines, the three green LEDs will be turned on.
 The generation of pseudo random data (PRBS) can be done either with labVIEW itself, by specifying the frequency and amplitude values, or with the reading of csv file with sampling instants.
 If the first one is chosen, then the following parameters have to be specified:

 * Maximum frequency (Hz): set the maximum frequency in the PRBS, giving a minimum time period of each part of the signal;
 * Maximum and minimum amplitudes (V): set the amplitudes of the PRBS;